todrobbins/ptree/spec/marriage.md

 Note that no Gender restrictions have been added at the specification level.
 Historical integrity checks should be added at the application level.

 ## TODO
-> Consider adding additional edge labels to handle guests and other roles (best man, etc.)
+> Consider adding additional edge labels to handle guests and other roles (best man, etc.).
+> Consider adding a property to handle marriage vs. common law marriage.

 # Construction